robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-bindings-signalr-service.md

 > [!NOTE]
 > Para usar as associações do Serviço do SignalR em Java, verifique se você está usando a versão 2.4.419 ou posterior do Azure Functions Core Tools (versão do host 2.0.12332).

-## <a name="using-signalr-service-with-azure-functions"></a>Usando o serviço de sinalização com Azure Functions
+## <a name="using-signalr-service-with-azure-functions"></a>Using SignalR Service with Azure Functions

-Para obter detalhes sobre como configurar e usar o serviço de sinalização e Azure Functions juntos, consulte [Azure Functions desenvolvimento e configuração com o serviço de signaler do Azure](../azure-signalr/signalr-concept-serverless-development-config.md).
+For details on how to configure and use SignalR Service and Azure Functions together, refer to [Azure Functions development and configuration with Azure SignalR Service](../azure-signalr/signalr-concept-serverless-development-config.md).

 ## <a name="signalr-connection-info-input-binding"></a>Associação de entrada de informações da conexão do SignalR